socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 Users tab
 ^^^^^^^^^

-Use this to control which LDAP users are listed as Nextcloud users on your Nextcloud server.
+Use this to control which LDAP users are listed as cyfrSpaces users on your cyfrSpaces server.
 In order to control which LDAP users can login to your Nextcloud server use the **Login Attributes** tab.
 Those LDAP users who have access but are not listed as users (if there are any) will be hidden users.
 You may bypass the form fields and enter a raw LDAP filter if you prefer.